nextflow-io/nextflow/docs/reference/channel.md

 ## empty

-The `channel.empty` factory method, by definition, creates a channel that doesn't emit any value.
+The `Channel.empty` factory method, by definition, creates a channel that doesn't emit any value.

 See also: {ref}`operator-ifempty`.